-Endowed with (i) the estimated average treatment effects along the application score - as opposed to a limited subset of marginal applicants, as it is typically the case in RDD studies - and (ii) the subsidy paid out to each applicant, we can estimate the total effect of the policy.
-We focus in particular on the cost, in terms of subsidies paid to the applicant firm, of creating new jobs and additional investment over a period of 6 years since receiving the subsidy.
-Table 4 shows that the cost per new additional job is just below \in 180,000, this estimate being very similar when using the baseline set of conditioning covariates (column 1) and the alternative set of covariates selected by the data-driven algorithm (column 2).
-Since each job may last several years, we also compute the cost per job-year through year 6, which stands at \in 54,000-58,000 (columns 3 and 4).
-Since job duration may extend beyond the sixth year, these estimates are an upper bound to the actual cost of the policy.
+- and (ii) the subsidy paid out to each applicant, we can estimate the total effect of the policy.
+We focus in particular on the cost, in terms of subsidies paid to the applicant firm, of creating new jobs and additional investment over a period of 6 years since receiving the 3 subsidy.
+Table IV shows that the cost per new additional job is just below €180,000, this 4 estimate is very similar when using the baseline set of conditioning covariates (column 1) and the alternative set of covariates selected by the data-driven algorithm (column 2).
+Since each job may last several years, we also compute the cost per job-year through year 6, 7 which stands at €54,000-58,000 (columns 3 and 4).
+Since job duration may extend beyond 8 the sixth year, these estimates are an upper bound to the actual cost of the policy.

-The estimates in column (1) are substantially higher than previous estimates by Cerqua and Pellegrini (2014), which stand at $\in 60,000 \cdot \in 100,000$ per job.
+The estimates in column (1) are substantially higher than previous estimates by Cerqua & Pellegrini (2014), which stand at €60,000-€100,000 per job.
 Restricting the analysis to marginal firms close to the cutoff, as they do, closes part of the gap; the remaining part reflects differences in data coverage, research design, and estimation methodology.
 For instance, our administrative data cover almost all applicants, including very small firms that typically exhibit higher cost-per-job and investment compared to large firms (we discuss this cost-size gradient in more detail in the next Section 6.3).

 We next compare our results with previous estimates of the cost per job of different incentive policies (tax breaks or cash transfers), all converted to 2010 prices.
-Bartik (2020) finds that the typical drawn-out incentive package generates a job at a discounted cost of \$180,000 dollars.
+Bartik (2020) finds that the typical drawn-out incentive package generates a job at a discounted cost of 19 \$180,000 dollars.
 The figure factors in a local multiplier effect of 1.5, hence the cost per job at subsidized firms amounts to \$270,000, which should be compared with our average estimate in discounted US\$ of \$236,000.
-Slattery and Zidar (2020) find a lower average figure (\$96,000), which nonetheless varies substantially across states and reaches \$310,000 in disadvantaged areas - an estimate comparable to ours for disadvantaged, Southern Italian regions (\$320,000).
+Slattery & Zidar (2020) find a lower average figure (\$96,000), which nonetheless varies substantially across states and reaches \$310,000 in disadvantaged areas - an estimate comparable to ours for disadvantaged, Southern Italian regions (\$320,000).
 Chodorow-Reich (2019) reviewed estimates of local effects of the American Recovery and Investment Act (ARIA), in terms of cost per job-year.
 The estimates vary between \$25,000-\$125,000, depending on the components of the program and the estimation approach.
-The preferred figure is about \$50,000 per job-year, which we compare to \$71,000 in our case (column 3 of Table 4, after conversion to US\$).
+The preferred figure is about \$50,000 per job-year, which we compare to \$71,000 in our case (column 3 of Table IV, after conversion to US\$).

 Overall, the cost-effectiveness of L488/92 subsidies is not too different from that estimated for similar programs in other countries.
 At the same time, cost-effectiveness varies dramatically between regions in Italy.
-The second and third row of Table 4 show that the cost per new job is 3.5 times higher - and the cost per job-year four times higher - in Southern regions than in Northern regions.
-These wide gaps in job creation per \in of subsidy reflect analogous differences in (inverse) investment multipliers, as measured by the amount of the subsidy over new investment.
-New investment in the south equals the amount of the public subsidy, while each \in of public subsidy generates more than two additional euros of investment in center-northern regions (columns 5 and 6).
+The second and third rows of Table IV show that the cost per new job is 3.5 times higher - and the cost per job-year four times higher - in 4 Southern regions than in Northern regions.
+These wide gaps in job creation per € of subsidy reflect analogous differences in (inverse) investment multipliers, as measured by the amount of the subsidy over new investment.
+New investment in the south equals the amount of the public subsidy, while each € of public subsidy generates more than two additional euros of investment in center-northern regions (columns 5 and 6).